KagisoMashigo/KagisoMashigo/README.md

 My name is Kagiso, I also go by Iso.

-I am a full-stack web developer based in Montreal, Canada.
+I am a working as a full-stack web developer in Montreal, Canada.

 Primarily experienced with Javascript, HTML, CSS, React, Express, PostgreSQL & Ruby/Rails.

-Currently working on advanced React concepts and converting an old EJS project to React.
+Currently working learning Python and Django.

 My next steps are to learn golang and GraphQL.